ronen567/just-the-docs/docs/blog-page-1.md

-Indeed complicated, and indeed the performance of conventional computer vision algorithms for such tasks, in terms of false detections and miss detections, were not considered satisfactory enough.
+Indeed complicated, and indeed the performance of conventional computer vision algorithms for such tasks, in terms of false detections and miss detections, were in many cases not satisfactory enough.

-Machine Learning algorithms on the other hand, led to a breakthrough in such detection, recognition and generally speaking classification tasks, and in plenty othere problems, just ot list some: text recognition, voice recognition, customers targeting, chess playing, etc.

-Machine Learning algorithms, tackels this problems with a totally different approach.
-Rather than using sophisticated computer vision specific algorithms, the machine learning way to determine whether a picture is of a cat or not, it by determining a maximum likelihood parametric model, which can predict the expected output based on the given input.
-Such a system is sketched in Figure 3.
+A Machine Learning algorithm, tackels this problems with a totally different approach.
+Rather than using sophisticated computer vision specific algorithms, the machine learning way to determine whether a picture is of a cat or not, it by determining a maximum likelihood parametric predictor model, which can predict the expected output, based on the given input.
+What do mean by by "maximum likelihood parametric predictor model"?
+Equation 1 shows such a model:

+Equation 1: Parametric predictor model
+$$/hat{y} = h(x) =b+\sum_{i=1}^{n}w_i*x_i$$

+Where:
+$$/hat{y}$$ is the predicted result
+$$h(x)$$ is the predictor, which is a function of input's features $$x_i$$
+$$x_i$$ are the input features.
+(What are the $$x_i$$ in the cat image?
+We'll see that in a coming CNN post)
+$${b, w_i}&& are the parameters, calculated according to maximum likelihood optimization.

+Throughout next posts we will delve into Equation 1 and it's solutions.

+The important detail here, not to say amazing, is that the same parametric equation concept, with similar solutions, solves so many problems in so many different topics.

+Such a ML system, which calculates the parametric model and then uses it as a data predictor, is sketched in Figure 3.
 The idea presented in that sketch is of a 2 phase operation:
 1. Training
 2. Noraml Data